oskarblazej/oskarblazej/README.md

 [![My Skills](https://skills.thijs.gg/icons?i=py,vim,js,cs&theme=dark)](https://skills.thijs.gg)

 -->
-- 🔭 I’m currently working on completing the CS50 Course -> 'Final Project' stage
+- 🔭 I’m currently working as a IT Education & Compliance Specialist
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently learning C.
 - 👯 I’m looking to collaborate on a big project that can influence the world.
 - 📫 How to reach me: you can contact me via email address: hampeloskarmt@gmail.com or LinkedIN: Oskar Hampel
 - ⚡ Fun fact: I attended law&media class to better manage my time and pass the HighSchool IT final exam ;)